LogitTrace: Detecting Benchmark Contamination via Layerwise Logit Trajectories: Experiments

 \subsection{Main Results}

-\paragraph{Quantative Analysis.} We evaluate all methods on the four text distributions: original, rephrased, translated, and perturbed.
-The results shows clear differences in Table~\ref{tab1}.
-Completion-based approaches (Completion-based and TS-Guessing) almost entirely rely on whether the model can verbatim reproduce training text: they achieve nearly 100\% detection on original problems, but collapse once the inputs are rephrased or perturbed, with detection rates dropping below 20\%.
-Output-distribution methods (Perplexity and Output Distribution) exploit probability signals and are somewhat more robust, but remain unstable: Perplexity produces very high false positives on clean samples in some models, while Output Distribution fluctuates widely across distributions.
-In contrast, our MemLens detector is consistently stable across all models and variants: it achieves significantly higher detection rates on contaminated samples while keeping the lowest false positive rates on clean ones.
-For example, on rephrased Qwen2.5-7B data, completion-based methods detect only 16.7\% of contaminated cases, whereas our detector achieves 63.1\%; on perturbed Llama3.1-8B data, Output Distribution mislabels over 30\% of clean cases, while our detector limits this to just 4.5\%.
-These results indicate that baseline methods either rely on superficial cues or yield unstable signals, whereas our approach captures deeper and more reliable activation patterns within the model.
+\paragraph{Quantitative Analysis.} We evaluate all methods on four text distributions: original, rephrased, translated, and perturbed.
+Table~\ref{tab1} shows clear differences across detection strategies.
+Completion-based approaches (Completion-based and TS-Guessing) perform well on original problems, but degrade sharply once the inputs are rephrased or perturbed, with contaminated detection rates often dropping below 20\%.
+Distribution-based methods (Perplexity and Output Distribution) are somewhat less tied to exact completions, but remain unstable: Perplexity can produce high false positives on clean samples, while Output Distribution varies substantially across models and input variants.
+In contrast, LogitTrace generally provides a stronger trade-off between detecting contaminated examples and avoiding false positives on clean ones.
+For example, on rephrased Qwen-2.5-7B data, completion-based detection reaches only 16.7\%, whereas LogitTrace reaches 63.1\%; on perturbed Llama-3.1-8B data, Output Distribution mislabels over 30\% of clean cases, while LogitTrace limits this to 4.5\%.

-\paragraph{Representation Analysis.} We further examine the internal activation patterns to understand how our detector distinguishes contaminated from clean samples.
-We observe that contaminated samples tend to show stronger and more concentrated activations in earlier layers, whereas clean samples remain more diffuse and only strengthen in later layers (see Figure~\ref{fig:heatmap}).
-We also track the average activation trajectories across all correctly classified examples in Figure~\ref{fig:comparison}.
-For contaminated inputs, margin divergence and early dominance of a single digit channel emerge within the first ten layers, indicating premature overconfidence; for clean inputs, evidence accumulates more gradually and uncertainty stays higher for longer.
-Together, these results reveal that contaminated data consistently induce shortcut-like activations that are earlier and more concentrated, whereas clean data require deeper and more distributed processing before a decision is made.
+Table~\ref{tab:logittrace_supp_metrics} further reports threshold-independent and classification metrics for LogitTrace.
+Across most models and input variants, LogitTrace achieves high AUROC and PR-AUC, suggesting that the trajectory scores provide useful ranking signals beyond a single threshold.
+Precision is also consistently high, indicating that examples flagged as contaminated are rarely clean false positives.
+The main degradation appears in recall and F1 under translated inputs for some models, especially Qwen-2.5-7B, suggesting that cross-lingual transformations remain more challenging than rephrasing or perturbation.
+Overall, these results indicate that layerwise logit trajectories provide robust contamination-associated signals.